Girls are better off learning about sex from a parent, than from a stranger they meet online.

-These girls were only two out of 35% of female youth who believe they can’t get pregnant the first time they have sex.
-But when they do get pregnant, it is likely unwanted, and unwanted pregnancies are what lead to baby dumping.
+These girls were only two out of the 35% of female youth who believe they can’t get pregnant the first time they have sex.
+But when they do get pregnant, it is likely unwanted, and unwanted pregnancies are what leads to baby dumping.

 This is what’s been happening to girls who get caught in baby dumping cases, which is massively connected with poor sex education.
-Some are possibly having it worse, with police statistics show seven out of ten dumped babies end up dead.
+Some are possibly having it worse, with police statistics showing that seven out of ten dumped babies end up dying.

 All because of the lack of sex education.

-Schools are being too shy away about it, and cultural taboo prevents parents from talking about sex with their children.
-While this problem affects boys and girls, the latter suffers worse.
+Schools are too shy about it, and cultural taboo prevents parents from talking about sex with their children.
+While this problem affects boys and girls, the latter suffers more.

-A 2016 survey showed that boys know more about Sexual and Reproductive Health (SRH), which begs the question of why girls are abysmally informed about SRH and always poorly decisive when it comes to it.
+A 2016 survey showed that boys know more about Sexual and Reproductive Health (SRH), which begs the question of why girls are abysmally uninformed about SRH and hence poorly decisive when it comes the issue.

 The orthodox upbringing for girls

-Long before feminist movements and strong female leads became the stars of Hollywood movies, girls were never afforded the same liberty as boys were.
+Long before feminist movement and strong female leads became the stars of Hollywood movies, girls were never afforded the same liberty as boys were.

-These girls then went about their lives until they encountered the words vagina, ovaries, and uterus in secondary school during an evening Science lesson.
-They became curious about them, and while the boys were laughing at the back looking at the textbook pictures, the girls were forced to keep silent and numb their curiousity because asking would invite judgment and all sorts of labels from the boys.
+These girls then went about their lives until they encountered the words vagina, ovaries, and uterus in secondary school during Science lesson.
+They became curious about them, and while the boys were laughing at the back while looking at the textbook pictures, the girls were forced to keep silent and numb their curiosity because asking questions would invite judgment and all sorts of labels from the boys.